openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/02-implement-domain-model.md

-In the previous step you've created a skeleton OptaPlanner application with Quarkus and started the application in _Quarkus dev-mode_.
+In the previous step we've created a skeleton OptaPlanner application with Quarkus and started the application in Quarkus development mode.
 In this step we'll create the domain model of our application.

 ## PlanningEntities and PlanningVariables

-In every OptaPlanner application, we have so called `PlanningEntities` and `PlanningVariables`.
-Planning entities are the entities in your domain that OptaPlanner needs to plan.
-In our knapsack problem, these are our ingots, as these are the entities that are either put into the knapsack or not.
+Each OptaPlanner application has planning entities (`@PlanningEntity` annotation) and planning variables (`@PlanningVariable` annotation).
+Planning entities are the entities in our domain that OptaPlanner needs to plan.
+In the knapsack problem, these are the ingots because these are the entities that are either put into the knapsack or not.

-Planning variables are properties on a planning entity that point to a planning value that changes during planning.
-In our case, this is the property whether the ingot is _selected_, i.e. whether it is put in the knapsack (note that in this example we use a single knapsack.
-If we would have multiple knapsacks, the actual knapsack would be the planning variable, as an ingot could be placed in different knapsacks).
+Planning variables are properties of a planning entity that specify a planning value that changes during planning.
+In the knapsack problem, this is the property that tells OptaPlanner whether or not the ingot is _selected_.
+That is, whether or not it is put in the knapsack.
+Note that in this example we have a single knapsack.
+If we have multiple knapsacks, the actual knapsack is the planning variable, because an ingot can be placed in different knapsacks.

 ## Ingot

-We will implement the `Ingot` class.
-To do this, we first need to create a new package in our project:
+To implement the `Ingot` class, first we need to create a new package in our project:

 `mkdir -p /root/projects/kogito/knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain`{{execute T2}}

-We can now open a new `Ingot.java` file in this package by clicking: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Ingot.java`{{open}}
+Click on the following line to open a new `Ingot.java` file in this package: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Ingot.java`{{open}}

-Click on the _Copy to Editor_ link to copy the source code into the new `Ingot.java`file.
+Click _Copy to Editor_ to copy the source code into the new `Ingot.java`file.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Ingot.java" data-target="replace">
 package com.redhat.knapsackoptaplanner.domain;